-3.9.8 Healthcare worker
+3.9.13 Healthcare worker

-The definition of a healthcare worker for the purposes of this study is anyone working (paid or on a regular voluntary basis) in healthcare who has contact with any type of patient) during his/her work.
+The definition of a healthcare worker for the purposes of this study is anyone working (paid or on a regular voluntary basis) in healthcare who has contact with any type of patient during his/her work.
 This includes doctors, nurses, emergency medical personnel, medical and nursing students having contact with patients, and porters and cleaners.
 It also includes anybody working in a nursing/residential home for the elderly who has contact with residents.
 Study sites should collect information on healthcare worker status where possible.
+Patients with known healthcare worker status will be excluded from analyses for both CVE and IVE.